 But for most entrepreneurs, taking on the vast duties of a website manager is not feasible.
 As the internet continues to expand, it’s becoming more complex.
 Sure, you can log into your website and update the content, but you have to know what type of content your site needs.
 If something breaks, you need to be savvy enough with code to fix it.
 And you need to be able to interpret statistical data and make smart decisions about which opportunities are worth investing in.
 You need to be a web expert.

 Website managers spend years mastering the internet.
 Most small business owners are busy running their businesses; they don’t have time to take on another full-time job, or even a part-time job.
 And as an expert, a website manager can complete these tasks in a fraction of the time it will take a non-expert.
-For most small business owners, hiring a professional website manager is the best course of action.
+For most small business owners, hiring a professional website manager is a worthwhile investment for their business.

 Melissa Donovan is the founder of Buzz Pro Studio, providing website services to small businesses and independent professionals.